Frequently Asked Questions (FAQs)

 The tooth requiring root canal treatment is typically already causing significant pain due to infection or inflammation within the pulp.
 The procedure itself is designed to relieve this discomfort by removing the damaged tissue and eliminating the source of infection.
 Before beginning treatment, Dr Legin will administer local anaesthetic to ensure the area is completely numb, so you shouldn't feel pain during the procedure.

-You may experience some pressure or unusual sensations as Dr Legin works, but these shouldn't be painful.
+You may experience some pressure or unusual sensations as Dr Legin provides treatment, but these shouldn't be painful.
 If you do feel any discomfort during treatment, please let us know immediately so we can provide additional anaesthetic.

-Following your root canal treatment, it's normal to experience some tenderness or mild discomfort for a few days as the surrounding tissues heal.
-This can typically be managed with over-the-counter pain relief medication, and any sensitivity should gradually diminish.
+After a root canal, it's normal to feel some tenderness or mild discomfort for the first few days as the surrounding tissues heal.
+You can typically manage this with over-the-counter medication for pain relief, and any sensitivity should gradually diminish.

 Surgical Dentistry

 Wisdom teeth, or third molars, are the last teeth to emerge, typically appearing in late adolescence or early adulthood.
-At Nundah General & Emergency Dental, Dr Legin often recommends extraction when these teeth pose problems for your oral health or are likely to cause complications in the future.
+Dr Legin often recommends extraction when these teeth pose problems for your oral health or are likely to cause complications in the future.

 • Pain and discomfort in the jaw